cubefs/cubefs/README.md

-# Containerfs
+# ContainerFS

 ## Overview

-Containerfs is a distributed filesystem as a unified platform for unstructured data storage.
+ContainerFS is a container-native distributed filesystem as a unified platform for unstructured data storage.

 * both large-scale small files and large files.